pulumi/examples/kubernetes-ts-configmap-rollout/README.md

       2 resources unchanged
 ```

-Running `pulumi update` should similarly look something like this:
+Running `pulumi up` should similarly look something like this:

 ```sh
 Updating stack 'configmap-rollout-dev'